CityOfPhiladelphia/phila.gov/wp/wp-content/plugins/wp-nested-pages/readme.txt

 9. The Nested Pages interface can be enabled on a per-post-type basis, with customizable options for each type.

 == Changelog ==

+= 3.1.13 =
+* Corrects permission issues introduced in previous update

+= 3.1.12 =
+* Includes security updates
+* Fixes bug where posts not appearing when filtering by a non top-level hierarchical taxonomy.
+Allows order sorting while the list is filtered (not parent order)
+* Adds ability to save and synchronize post type archive menu items when using menu sync

 = 3.1.11 =
 * Security Update.